ahamlinman/zeroimage/README.md

 ## Usage

-zeroimage is based on the [OCI Image Format Specification][oci], which defines a standard file hierarchy and JSON manifest files to represent a container image.
-It consumes and produces OCI images stored in `.tar` archive files.
+zeroimage produces and consumes `.tar` archives whose contents comply with the [OCI Image Format Specification][oci].

 Not all container tools support OCI image archives!
 Most notably, Docker uses a proprietary `.tar` layout that is not OCI-compatible.
 You will probably use